-- the defendants did not violate the plaintiff’s constitutional rights, or
+- the defendants did not violate your constitutional rights, or

 - the constitutional right was not clearly established.

-If successful, plaintiffs in 1983 lawsuits can win financial compensation including:
+If successful, you can win financial compensation including:

-- compensatory damages, to reimburse the victim for any losses;
+- compensatory damages, to reimburse you for any losses;

 - punitive damages, to punish the defendant for the misconduct; and/or

-- presumed damages, to compensate for the victim’s loss of liberty
+- presumed damages, to compensate for your loss of liberty

 In addition to – or instead of – monetary damages, the federal court can grant injunctive relief.
 An injunction can require the police department to: